xwl/electric-spacing/README.md

 Setup
 ------

 The simplest way to install electric-spacing-mode is via package.el.
-After that, add below line into your.emacs:

-    (require 'electric-spacing-init)

 To temporarily enable electric-spacing-mode simply call `electric-spacing-mode`.
 To permenantly enable it for a major mode simply